marcotroisi/blog/content/post/healthy-oop.md

 with actual functionalities, all the while writing your tests for the methods you are working on.

 ## Strive to represent real world entities, not bags of data

-This is a point that I keep coming back to: take to time to think about your objects and the overall architecture.
+This is a point that I keep coming back to: take the time to **think about your objects** and the overall architecture.

-You should think of your objects as real world entities, rather than data structures, or "helpers".
+You should think of your objects as **real world entities**, rather than data structures or "helpers".
 So, again, instead of replicating your database tables, think about real world examples that would make sense in your case, and expose real behaviour, rather than a bunch of accessors.